SharePoint/sp-dev-docs/docs/sp-add-ins/url-strings-and-tokens-in-sharepoint-add-ins.md

- **Important**  For general information about constructing URLs in SharePoint 2013 and the use of tokens in those URLs, see  [URLs and tokens in SharePoint 2013](http://msdn.microsoft.com/library/161418d7-8123-4c4e-91a1-97e43c17f0e6%28Office.15%29.aspx).
+ **Important**  For general information about constructing URLs in SharePoint and the use of tokens in those URLs, see  [URLs and tokens in SharePoint](http://msdn.microsoft.com/library/161418d7-8123-4c4e-91a1-97e43c17f0e6%28Office.15%29.aspx).
 This topic describes the tokens that are available in SharePoint Add-ins.

 ##
 <a name="URLtokens"> </a>

-SharePoint 2013 supports the tokens listed in the following tables for use in SharePoint Add-ins.
+SharePoint supports the tokens listed in the following tables for use in SharePoint Add-ins.